DBRepo-Project/dbrepo/.docs/system-services-broker.md

 use [RabbitMQ](https://www.rabbitmq.com/) in the implementation.
 By default, the endpoint listens to the insecure port `5672` for incoming
 AMQP tuples and insecure port `15672` for the management UI.

-The default configuration creates a user with administrative privileges:
+The default configuration creates a user with administrative privileges on the default virtual host `dbrepo`:

 * Username: `fda`
 * Password: `fda`